bryanedds/Nu/Standard.md

 6) Place `open` statements at the top of each file, right below the current namespace declaration (if any).

-7) Order the parameters of functions from least to most important (that is, in the order of semantic impact).
+7) Order the parameters of functions from least to most important (that is, in the order of increasing semantic impact).

 8) Prefer function modules to use `[<RequireQualifiedAccess>]` except for operators, core functions like `flip`, and DSL functions.